Tahini, the famous sesame sauce

 tahini raw sesame sauce

-• For me, it’s definitely great eaten like this, spread on tartines or crostini, but I especially like it paired with other flavors.
+• It’s great eaten like this, spread on toasts or crostini, but I especially like it paired with other flavors.

-For example, in a spicy version, with chili pepper, or with added chopped hazelnuts, or decorated with poppy seeds.
-Really delicious.
+For example in a spicy version with chili, or with the addition of chopped hazelnuts, or decorated with poppy seeds.
+These toasts are really delicious.

 sandwiches with tahini